FlyingDutchmanGames/battle_box/README.md

   [ ] We should tell people when they miss a timeout?
 [ ] Get factory bot for elixir installed and working (its becoming too hard to mock data) [ ] Bot Server Follow Flow
+[ ] More Efficent Robot Game Representation
-[ ] switch game server to be 100% defdelegate
+  [ ] Super high memory usage in lobby liveview, likely due to pulling multiple games into memory [ ] switch game server to be 100% defdelegate
 [ ] Lobby Page
   [x] Show Live Games
-  [ ] Add score to in game server registry metadata
+  [x] Add score to in game server registry metadata
   [ ] Link to historical games
 [ ] Hide `robot_game` from matchmaker logic and game server by putting it in `BattleBox.Game` [ ] url identifiers